Crestview Assault And Battery Attorneys

 Assault and Battery are crimes of violence, and a conviction can devastate your future.

 My name is Tim Flaherty.
 I have been defending Crestview clients accused of Assault or Battery since 2001.
 Brandy Merrifield is my partner.
-Call us at (850) 398-8098 if you are ready to get help from experienced criminal defense lawyers.
+Call us at (850) 398-8098 if you are ready to get help from experienced Crestview assault and battery defense lawyers.

 Overview of Assault and Battery in Crestview